w3f/polkadot-spec/runtime-spec/parachain/messaging-spec.md

   request counts towards the capacity (TODO: where is this defined?).
 * The caller of this function (`sender`) has enough funds to cover the deposit.

-If the validation is omitted, the message might fail on inclusion in the relay chain, therefore invalidating the candidate.
-On success, the PVF executes the following steps:
+The PVF executes the following steps:

 * Create a `ChOpenRequest` message and inserts it into the `upward_messages` list of the candidate commitments.

-Once a candidate block is inserted into the relay chain, the relay runtime:
+Once the candidate is included in the relay chain, the runtime reads the message from `upward_messages` and executes the following steps:

 * Reads the message from `upward_messages` of the candidate commitments.
 * Reserves a deposit for the caller of this function (`sender`) (TODO: how much?).
-* Appends the `ChOpenRequest` request to the pending request list (`open_requests`).
+* Appends the `ChOpenRequest` request to the pending open request queue.

 ### Accepting Channels

 Open channel requests must be accepted by the other parachain.
-Requests can be fetched from the PVF (see [Receiving Messages](#Receiving-Messages)).

 TODO: How does a Parachain decide which channels should be accepted?
 Probably off-chain consensus/agreement?